Connecting the North Cascades and the Rocky Mountains through habitat corridors, wildlife crossings, forest restoration and wilderness protection.

-- The Columbia Highlands Initiative, an ongoing effort to permanently protect the wild crest of the Kettle Range and other backcountry Roadless Areas on the Colville National Forest in northeast Washington.
+- The Colville Wild Campaign, an ongoing effort to permanently protect the wild crest of the Kettle Range and other backcountry Roadless Areas on the Colville National Forest in northeast Washington.

 - Our Forest Field Program operates on the Colville and Okanogan-Wenatchee National Forests as well as nearby state public lands, collaborating with local businesses, recreation leaders and elected officials for forest and watershed restoration.
 This includes our participation in the Northeast Washington Forest Coalition.

 - We are also leading efforts to permanently preserve private ranchlands in the Okanogan and Tunk valleys critical to the integrity of the Cascades to Rockies corridor, as well as coordinating with the Colville Confederated Tribes, Washington Department of Fish and Wildlife, and other partners to restore Canada lynx and sharp-tailed grouse.

 - And we support other wildlife restoration and coexistence efforts in the Cascades to Rockies landscape related to gray wolves, grizzly bears, mountain caribou and other species.